What is order management?

 B2B order management tools help process orders efficiently.
 Adopting a sophisticated order management system can automate several time-consuming processes:

 - Shipping updates

 - Inventory updates

 Manual order management is time-consuming, hard to search, harder to get context, and prone to errors.

 Additionally, most order management solutions don’t allow for full integrations or total visibility across your sales channels.

 A CRM solves most of these problems.
 With a CRM, you can:

 - Connect your order management function to customer service and sales

-- Provide accurate delivery estimates for your team and customers
+- Provide accurate delivery and cost estimates for your team and customers

 - Give customers self-service abilities to check their order status, cancel orders, and initiate returns